petervanrijt/lyumjevsummary/index.md

 <a name="5-14YPSOMED_REUSE"></a>

 ## 5.14 YPSOMED_REUSE <a href="#top"><img src="img/icons8-slide-up-25.png" alt="Navigate to top of this page" title="Arrow up" /></a>
-In the Netherlands, health insurance pays for the equipment (see chapter 3) almost in full.
+In the Netherlands, health insurance pays for the equipment almost in full (see <a href="#3-equipment">chapter 3</a>).
 Despite that, on a private Facebook chat, I spoke with a do-it-yourself community member.
 He/she mentioned reusing the Ypsomed ampuls once to lower equipment costs.

 <a name="5-15SWITCH_FIASP"></a>